MattCamp44/C-C-fault-injector/README.md

 - By running the injector you are running a program with unpredictably modified instruction.
 There is no way to know what those function may do to your machine.
 You may want to run this on a virtual machine.
 Be warned, we do not take any responsibility on the usage of our code.

+- The behavior of the system call upon which this code is based on, `ptrace()`, seems to be working quite differently across systems.
+We tested the code on several machines and in some of them the system call simply didn't work as expected.
+We have no idea of how to fix this, for now.

 ## Documentation